-The number of options per employee and the vesting and expiration dates were originally proposed by the independent consultant after conversations with management and the Chairman of the Committee.
-The numbers were further revised based on input from the Chief Executive Officer (with respect to options other than his own) and were further revised based on discussions between the Committee and the independent consultant.
-All awards granted to executive officers vest subject to continued employment with the Company through each applicable vesting date.
-All stock option awards to officers will be subject to stock retention guidelines.
+The number of options per employee and the vesting and expiration dates were originally proposed by the independent consultant after conversations with the Chairman of the Committee and input from the Chief Executive Officer (with respect to options other than his own).
+All awards granted to executive officers vest subject to continued employment with the Company through each applicable vesting date, except for certain retirees.
+All stock-option awards to officers will be subject to stock-retention guidelines (as described below on page 27).